 Appendix 2: Investment in a Capitalist Market Economy

 Anders Sandström is a trained accountant with a degree from Uppsala University.
-He lives in Stockholm where he works as the treasurer at SAAK, an unemployment office connected to the Swedish syndicalist trade union, SAC.
-Before his sabbatical and political turnaround in 2000, Anders worked as an audit junior at KPMG and later as Head of Accounting and Group Financial Controller in different companies.
-In 2010 Anders co-founded Parecon Sverige, an advocacy group for Participatory Economics, which is an economic system developed as a viable alternative to capitalism.
+He lives in Stockholm, Sweden, where he works as the treasurer at Sveriges Arbetares Arbetslöshetskassa (SAAK), an unemployment office historically connected to the Swedish syndicalist trade union, Sveriges Arbetares Centralorganisation (SAC).
+Before his sabbatical and political turnaround in 2000, Anders worked as an audit junior at the international audit firm KPMG and later as Head of Accounting and Group Financial Controller in different companies.
+In 2010 Anders co-founded Parecon Sverige, an advocacy group for participatory economy, which is an economic system developed as a viable alternative to capitalism.

 "Many people might assume that accounting is a capitalist tool, but it can be made radically democratic.
 We need to build businesses and societies that are fairer and greener, and this beautiful book explains how we might use anarchist practices to get there." — Professor Martin Parker, Lead for the Bristol Inclusive Economy initiative, Department of Management, Bristol University, UK.